luisl12/Driver-Profile-API/README.md

 3. Install requirements.
     * Use "pipenv install".
 4. Run the API.
-    * Make sure you have the database configured.
+    * Make sure you have the database configured (you only need to create the database, the models are created automatically).
     * Make sure you have the environment variables configured as in the ".env.template" file, in a ".env" file.
-    * Use "python wsgi.py".
+    * Use "python wsgi.py" to run the API.

 Endpoints